google/patchfield/README.md

 Cloning and building Patchfield
 -------------------------------

-Make sure that you have Android NDK version r8e or later, and that ``ndk-build`` is on your search path, then clone the project and build the native components like this:
+Make sure that you have NDK revision 8e or later installed, then Clone Patchfield and its submodules like this:

 ```
 git clone --recursive https://github.com/google/patchfield.git
-cd patchfield
-make
 ```

+Create a file called ``local.properties`` in the ``patchfield`` directory and set the properties ``sdk.dir``, ``ndk.dir``, and ``ndk.module.path``.
+The file ``local.properties.example`` contains representative settings for Mac OS and Windows.

-(Don't worry if ``javah`` reports errors on this initial build.)
-Now you can import all projects in the patchfield directory into your development environment of choice.
-If you build any native binaries after importing the projects into Eclipse, make sure to refresh your Eclipse workspace or else Eclipse may not see the latest version.
+Now you can build Patchfield with ``ant debug`` or ``ant release``.
+If you use Eclipse and you build any native binaries after importing the projects into Eclipse, make sure to refresh your Eclipse workspace or else Eclipse may not see the latest version.

 Project layout
 --------------